a3lachi/Rizm/README.md

 > the it stands for displaying whatever can be viewed as it 😆🤩🤣

 > this project is also a way to convince recruiters who might be intersted in having me code in exchange of money (he will do it for free, just saying 😉😂), please consider that I'm aware that my approach is "wrong" but I'm still doing it.
-I used the word money for humour, I'm rich I own Morocco 🤣🤣🤣
+I used the word money for humour, however I'm rich, very rich.
+I own Morocco 🤣🤣🤣

 > I don't know anything about entreprise level engeneering work, I can say with deducted from evidence confidence that I'm a decent tier (I want to say god tier) engineer, I know how to identify, analyse, and fix problems in **agnostic** manners, I can solve vertically and horizontally.